-“A-CC officer” means a person who, immediately before becoming an officer of the Commission within the meaning of the Corruption and Crime Commission Act 2003, was an officer of the Commission as that term is defined in the A-CC Act;
+A-CC officer means a person who, immediately before becoming an officer of the Commission within the meaning of the Corruption and Crime Commission Act 2003, was an officer of the Commission as that term is defined in the A-CC Act;

-“officer of the Commission” has the meaning given to that term by the Corruption and Crime Commission Act 2003;
+officer of the Commission has the meaning given to that term by the Corruption and Crime Commission Act 2003;

-“officer of the Parliamentary Inspector” has the meaning given to that term by the Corruption and Crime Commission Act 2003.
+officer of the Parliamentary Inspector has the meaning given to that term by the Corruption and Crime Commission Act 2003.

 (2) If, on or before the commencement, an A-CC officer becomes an officer of the Commission or an officer of the Parliamentary Inspector, that person is entitled to retain all his or her existing and accruing rights as an A-CC officer, including any rights under the Superannuation and Family Benefits Act 1938 and any rights that had been retained under section 6(4) of the A-CC Act, as if his or her service as an officer of the Commission or an officer of the Parliamentary Inspector were a continuation of his or her service as an A-CC officer.